nobrainr/morphism/README.md

 import Morphism from 'morphism';
 ```

-All features available with the currying function are also available when using the mixin plus the internal registry:
+All features available with the currying function are also available when using the plain object plus the internal registry:

 ```typescript
 // Currying Function